 And so I also usually don’t notice that it’s a kind of pyramid scheme, spreading out into society.
 Almost every action is an attempt to bridge that divide, to fill the vacuum between observer and observed, personally, tribally, nationally.
 But every attempt is predicated upon the existence of such a divide.

 Even a momentarily successful method of filling the vacuum between observer and observed ties me to the assumption of separation implied in that effort, thus eventually re-enforcing the alienation.

 In other words, the more earnestly I seek personal harmony, the stronger the alienation grows between who I am and who I want to be (multiplying the split between observer and observed).
 That’s a kind of pyramid scheme.

 The Epiphany of Navel Gazing

 All this talk of observer and observed is usually dismissed as navel gazing while the world burns.
 I don’t see why outward action and inward action need to be separated into these categories.

-Writing, for me at least, requires long moments of getting up from the desk and banging into the world, quite literally.
-In order to re-discover something.
-And then rushing back to the keyboard in order to describe the thing.
+Writing, for me at least, requires long moments of getting up from the desk and banging into the world.
+And then rushing back to the keyboard in order to describe the accident.
 It’s a rather full-contact sport.
 I am like a crash test dummy, who climbs out of the wreckage to record the data of his own demise.